Not sure when to harvest grapes? The colour might look right, but does that mean it’s time to harvest hose homegrown grapes?

 Above all other methods, tasting grapes from various clusters on your vine is the best way to judge their ripeness.
 Here are some other methods.

-FEEL the grapes, they should be plump, thick and feel like they are full of juice.
+Feel the grapes, they should be plump, thick and feel like they are full of juice.
 They should not look like they’re starting to shrivel – you’ve waited too long if that’s happening.

-SEED COLOR is another indicator.
+Seed colour is another indicator.
 Just like in apples, seeds of ripe grapes turn from white to tan to brown.

 Remember, once picked, grapes will not change in sweetness or colour so it’s important to harvest when they are just right.

 Contrary to popular belief, you do not need to wait until the first frost to harvest your grapes.
 Having said that, you can still harvest grapes after some light frost.
 You might even find that the frost sweetens the grapes a little.
+But heavy frost or extended frost may damage the grapes, so it’s a fine line.

 How to Harvest Grapes